DinkarSingh/DinkarSingh/README.md

 Hi there, I'm Dinkar Singh Karanvanshi 👋
-I am a Software Engineer in Test with over 8 years of experience specializing in comprehensive automation frameworks and functional UI testing.
+I am a Software Engineer in Test with over 8 years of experience specializing in comprehensive functional and non-functional testing.
 Currently based in Paris, France, I focus on ensuring the highest quality standards for security-critical software.

 ## 🚀 Professional Profile